mojodojodev/mojodojo.dev/guides/intro-to-mojo/basic-types.md

 If the video doesn't make sense, for now you can use the mental model that:

-- `stack` memory is very fast but small, the size of the values must be known at runtime
+- `stack` memory is very fast but small, the size of the values are static and can't change at runtime
 - `pointer` is an address to lookup the value somewhere else in memory
 - `heap` memory is huge and the size can change at runtime, but needs a pointer to access the data which is relatively slow